nedu10/optiworks/README.md

 ---------

-Optiworks is currently available for Windows users, with installation files accessible in https://drive.google.com/file/d/1CBRr7x1XJPNiXnU93xSDhJyN3NsL2__w/view.
+Optiworks is currently available for Windows users, with installation files accessible in the repository.
 The installation process follows standard procedures for Windows applications.
 Users can install the software by executing the installer and following the on-screen instructions.
 No additional configurations or dependencies are required post-installation.